 We report and analyze our cash flows based on operating activities, investing activities and financing activities.
-The following table sets forth the changes in our consolidated cash flows (\$ in thousands):
+The following table sets forth the changes in cash flows (\$ in thousands):

-ended For the year Ma ended (ir December 31, 2013 Dece (Change Net cash used in operating activities \$ (21 ,825) \$ (69) \$ (21,756) Net cash used in investing activities (1,188 ,230) (1 ,188,230) Net cash provided by financing activities 1,245 ,041 105,083 1 ,139,958 Total cash flows \$ 34 ,986 \$ 105,014 \$ (70,028)
+Year ended Deco 2014 ember 31, Year end ed December 31, 2013 Change Net cash used in operating activities \$ (135,359) \$ (21,825) \$ (113,534) Net cash used in investing activities (974,920) (1,188,230) 213,310 Net cash provided by financing activities 1,087,061 1,245,041 (157,980) Total cash flows \$ (23,218) \$ 34,986 \$ (58,204)

-The change in net cash used in operating activities for the year ended December 31, 2013 by Residential and us consisted primarily of net advances of insurance on delinquent loans, mortgage servicing fees, interest expense, professional fees, acquisition costs and salaries and benefits.
+The decrease in net cash used in operating activities for the year ended December 31, 2014 and 2013 by Residential and us consisted primarily of related party mortgage loan servicing costs including servicing fees, foreclosure fees and advances of residential property insurance on delinquent loans, interest expense, professional fees, acquisition costs and salaries and benefits.

-The change in net cash used in investing activities for the year ended December 31, 2013 consisted primarily of Residential's investments in non-performing and sub-performing loan portfolios, partly offset by proceeds from the disposition of loans.

-The change in net cash provided by financing activities for the year ended December 31, 2013 consisted primarily of Residential's net proceeds from the issuance of common stock, net borrowings under repurchase agreements, and payment of dividends.
+The change in net cash used in investing activities for the year ended December 31, 2014 consisted primarily of Residential's investments in non-performing and re-performing loan portfolios, partly offset by proceeds from the disposition of loans.
+The change in net cash used in investing activities for the year ended December 31, 2013 consisted primarily of Residential's investments in non-performing loan portfolios.
+During periods in which Residential purchases a significant number of mortgage loans and conducts substantial renovations of residential real estate, its cash used in investing activities is generally expected to exceed cash provided by investing activities.